cionkubes/cion/docs/secrets.md

 ```

 #### Configure external swarm to accept tls connections over https
 The external machine needs access to the ca.pem, server-key.pem and server-cert.pem files from the previous section.
-We need to edit the docker daemon configuration, this is best done by editing the [daemon.json](https://docs.docker.com/engine/reference/commandline/dockerd//#daemon-configuration-file) file usually found in `/etc/docker/daemon.json`.
-If `/etc/docker/daemon.json` does not exist create it.
+We need to edit the docker daemon configuration.
+This is best done by editing the [daemon.json](https://docs.docker.com/engine/reference/commandline/dockerd//#daemon-configuration-file) file usually found in `/etc/docker/daemon.json`.
+If `/etc/docker/daemon.json` does not exist, create it.

 Open `/etc/docker/daemon.json` in a text editor.
 After setting up tls verification the configuration file should resemble this.